Mc-Zen/quill/src/gates.typ

 /// Creates a control with a vertical wire to another qubit.
 ///
-/// - n (integer): How many wires up or down the target wire lives.
+/// - n (int): How many wires up or down the target wire lives.
-/// - wire-count (integer): Wire count for the control wire.
+/// - wire-count (int): Wire count for the control wire.
 /// - open (boolean): Whether to draw an open dot.
 /// - fill (none, color): Fill color for the circle or stroke color if
 ///        `open: true`.